imamhs/Linux_scripts/sepX11/ReadMe.md

 or,
 *export DISPLAY=:3
 application*

+For example:

+*DISPLAY=:3 xterm*

+Now, use the xterm inside the new X11 server to run the application.

 In the above, 3 is indicating the new X11 server is running inside tty3 console.
 Now, press the Ctrl + Alt + F3 keys combo to go back to tty3 console where the new X11 server is running showing the application.